 Once registered as a limited company, it will appear in the public registry and no other company can use the name.
 This is why the first step in registering your limited company is to check if the company already exists under that name.

-Can you register a limited company outside the UK?
+Can you register a limited company outside of London or France and Germany?

 You do not need to be a UK citizen or resident to register as a limited company - and there are no restrictions for foreign nationals to be directors, shareholders or trustees of a company.
-However you will need to provide the UK address as the registered address of your company as all official documents will be sent to and this will be listed in the public registry.
+However you will need to provide an address as the registered address of your company to which all official documents will be sent and this will be listed in the public record.
 This is why we provide services so you can use our prestigious London address, Regent Street W1 as your registered office address.

-UK companies can be registered, owned and operated outside the UK, regardless of where you live and the industry you trade in.
-This process is simple, inexpensive and can be organized quickly and remotely.
+Companies in those countries can be registered and owned and operated from abroad, regardless of where you live and the industry you trade in.
+The process is simple, inexpensive and can be regulated quickly and remotely.
 This makes British companies easily accessible for international trade.